skylight-hq/skylight.digital/_projects/epa_sdwis_advice.md

 including existing technical practices and technologies.
 During this workshop, we worked with the team to understand and ingest all available information, as well as synthesize this knowledge into a discrete set of concerns that we could use to present recommendations.
-Over the course of a 4-hour consultation, Skylight charted:
+Over the course of a four-hour consultation, Skylight charted:

 - The background and history of the SDWIS program
-- The team's understanding of the progress of the new data system- i> The known pain points and obstacles to successful implementation
+- The team's understanding of the progress of the new data system
+- The known pain points and obstacles to successful implementation

 We synthesized this information into an analytic technical and recommendation report that we delivered to the EPA two days after the consultation.